pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2023-10-11-banana-bread.markdown

 - In a separate <a href='https://amzn.to/4adxMft'>medium bowl</a>, mash the <a href='/misc/fruit#banana'>banana</a>.
 Add the rest of the wet ingredients - <a href='/misc/dairy#yogurt'>yogurt</a>, <a href='/recipes/natural-peanut-butter'>nut butter</a>, <a href='/misc/fruit#apple'>applesauce</a>, <a href='/misc/meat#eggs'>egg</a>, and maple syrup (or honey)

 - Pour the wet ingredients into the dry and mix just until smooth with a <a href='https://amzn.to/40F2aK0'>silicone spatula</a>.
-Optionally fold in some chocolate chips
+Optionally fold in some <a href='/misc/chocolate-benefits'>chocolate chips</a>

 - Liberally grease a <a href='https://amzn.to/3T1ymDy'>mini muffin pan</a> with oil.
 Evenly spoon the batter into the muffin holes
 - <img src='/assets/Food/Breakfast/Banana Bread/bb-raw.jpg' alt='' class='instruction-image'>